 - unfair contract terms and unconscionable commercial conduct;

 - arrangements and agreements that have a potentially anti-competitive effect;

 - seeking authorisations for mergers and acquisitions that may impact on competition;

 - Preparation and filing of Notifications with ACCC in relation to exclusive dealing arrangements; and

 - dealing with ACCC enforcement investigations and litigation.

 Principal Lawyers Daniel Kovacs and Jeremy Goldman practise extensively in Competition and Consumer Law.
-David Weinberger, Principal Lawyer in the Litigation and Dispute Resolution practice also acts in relation to the Competition and Consumer Act, including the Australian Consumer Law.
+David Weinberger, Principal Lawyer and Head of the Litigation and Dispute Resolution practice also acts in relation to disputes in this area.